 Will my degree be recognised?

-Does it make sense to study design abroad?
+Does it make sense to study Arts and Design abroad?

 This really depends on you.
 There are many good design schools in the United Kingdom so it is not necessary to go abroad in order to find a good quality education.